waywardphilosopher/parami/src/data/blog/Knowing/2026-02-16-ways-of-knowing-05.md

 Now, in groups, talk about the following questions:

-NaN.
-What were the consequences of holding these false beliefs?
+1. What were the consequences of holding these false beliefs?

-NaN.
-How did you come to realise these beliefs were false?
+2. How did you come to realise these beliefs were false?

 ### The Big Question